 This website also preserves material from the research done for The Gift of Laughter.
 Much of that material, as well as all the old photos, are in the Archives, which can be accessed at the bottom of the page.

-My original website, A Mennonite Story: The Willems/Zimmerman Family, contains material that is neither in the book or on this website.
-It can be accessed by clicking on the following link: lwillemsmennostory.blogspot.com
+I also have another website: A Mennonite Story: The Willems/Zimmerman Family.
+It contains material that is neither in the book or on this website.
+To see it click on the following link: lwillemsmennostory.blogspot.com

 ~ ~ ~